 Clear Jel, takes care of that, the way it was in the pan is the way it

 will be in the bowl out of the fridge.

 You will love it, mix it up as your thickening just like using reg. cornstarch.

-Question from my inbox: I am having problems with Clear Jel holding it's jell after I have
+Question: I am having problems with Clear Jel holding it's jell after I have

 canned.
 I canned some blueberry pie filling last year and it was great